James Brown’s poems have been widely published in New Zealand and overseas. He describes himself as 'a Sunday poet who fell in with the wrong crowd'.

-He has been the recipient of several writing fellowships, including the 1994 Louis Johnson New Writers Bursary and a share of the 2000 Buddle Findlay Sargeson Fellowship.
-In 2001 he was the Canterbury University Writer in Residence, and in 2002 he was one of four NZ writers shortlisted for the inaugural Prize in Modern Letters.
+James has been the recipient of several writing fellowships, including the 1994 Louis Johnson New Writers Bursary and a share of the 2000 Buddle Findlay Sargeson Fellowship.
+In 2001 he was the Canterbury University Writer in Residence, and in 2002 he was one of four New Zealand writers shortlisted for the inaugural Prize in Modern Letters.
 James was the Victoria University of Wellington Writer in Residence in 2004.

 ‘This year’s most fabulous book cover encloses what is, for me, possibly the year’s best New Zealand book.
-James Brown’s latest book of poems, Lemon, has teeth and claws, poetic sensibility, and stimulating peculiarities.’ —Elizabeth Knox, Listener
+James Brown’s latest book of poems, Lemon, has teeth and claws, poetic sensibility, and stimulating peculiarities.’ —Elizabeth Knox, New Zealand Listener

 ‘You may not be using it to blond your hair this summer, but James Brown’s Lemon is remarkably versatile.
-These poems are political and personal and cryptic and funny and strange, and their freshness is guaranteed.’ —Kate Camp, Listener
+These poems are political and personal and cryptic and funny and strange, and their freshness is guaranteed.’ —Kate Camp, New Zealand Listener